InTheBottle/BottleRim/README.md

 ---

 ## Modifying the list
-There are a couple mods you should check out in the MCM to customize how you would like to play.
+There are a couple of mods you should check out in the MCM to customize your play style as you prefer.

 - Helmet Toggle 2

 - Community Shaders

-  Helmet Toggle 2 is awesome and you can set the hotkey and conditions in the MCM to whatever you'd like.
+  Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.

-  By default I have the community shaders UI button set to `page up`.
+  By default, I have the community shaders UI button set to `page up`.
 ---

 ## Uninstalling